 Moderator: Mr. McClain

-Youth for Christ provides a means for spiritual renewal in young adults and offers opportunities for them to respond to God's holiness.
-Youth for Christ members believe that God is calling everyone to a personal relationship with Him.
+The Upper Room (formerly Youth for Christ) provides a means for spiritual renewal in young adults and offers opportunities for them to respond to God's holiness.
+Upper Room members believe that God is calling everyone to a personal relationship with Him.
 In need of friends and role models, youth are given the opportunity to develop social skills and relationships in a healthy Christian environment.
 Realizing the need to make decisions in life, youth are led to know that God should always be an inseparable part of these decisions.
 YFC is a movement characterized by fun, taken in a Christian context.
 YFC receives its guidance from the Holy Spirit, through directions given to its leaders and members.